Liz Johnson (bowler): 2017 season

 Johnson captured her first title of the 2017 PWBA season, her 20th PWBA title overall, on May 23 at the PWBA Storm Sacramento Open.

 Johnson continued her 2017 success by winning a major championship at the GoBowling.com PWBA Players Championship on June 25.
 This was her 21st PWBA Tour title and ninth major title.

 On August 6, 2017, Johnson continued her dominance in the U.S. Women's Open, running her streak to four consecutive wins in this tournament.
-With the victory, Johnson now holds the all-time women's record with ten major championships.
-Daria Pajak of Poland, Johnson's opponent in the final match of the 2017 Open, proclaimed Liz to be "the best bowler in the world" following the match.
+With the victory, Johnson now holds the all-time women's record with ten major championships (six of which were earned at the U.S. Women's Open).
+Daria Pająk of Poland, Johnson's opponent in the final match of the 2017 Open, proclaimed Liz to be "the best bowler in the world" following the match.

 Having won three tournaments in 2017, including two majors, Johnson easily won her third consecutive PWBA Player of the Year award.
 In addition to tournament wins, Johnson led the 2017 PWBA Tour in earnings, points, match play appearances and championship round appearances.
 She made the televised finals in all four majors, and tied Player of the Year runner-up Kelly Kulick by cashing in 13 tournaments.

 2018 season

-Johnson won her 23rd PWBA title on July 29, 2018 at the Storm PBA/PWBA Striking Against Breast Cancer Mixed Doubles championship.
+Johnson won her 23rd PWBA title on July 29, 2018, at the Storm PBA/PWBA Striking Against Breast Cancer Mixed Doubles championship.
 She teamed with PBA professional E. J. Tackett in this annual event held in Houston, Texas.
 Johnson received praise from her partner for her bold move to play the extreme outside angle on one lane and an inside line on the other.
 Said Tackett: "There was not a single person in this building who could have done what she did in that last game.
 It was absolutely amazing watching her play outside on one lane, inside on the other.
 There are only two people in the world who can do what Liz did – her and Norm Duke.
 That's one reason she is the greatest woman bowler of all-time."
 Johnson won her 24th PWBA title and second of the 2018 season on August 18 at the PWBA Columbus Open.